 I have found this section of the course to be very draining.
-I have understood what has been asked but I have struggled to make it feel something.
+I have understood what has been asked but I have struggled to make it feel something and be interesting.
 I watched The Road on DVD years ago and it was extremely depressing then and to re-read it and write about it I found was very testing and I don’t think I covered it well.

 Poetic devices was a new thing as once you realise what the forms are, what examples they are in and how they fit together in a piece it is interesting, so finding my own for this exercise gave me a little boost as I managed to look at a lot of poems and poets I had never heard of and get an idea of their work.